 If you’re planning to explore Victoria on a road trip, here’s our 8-day self drive itinerary for an epic road trip from Melbourne!

 Car Rental: We got a gorgeous red Mitsubishi ASX from Budget at ~AU$108/day.
-This includes all the add-ons for zero-excess insurance (AU$25/day) and daily Vehicle Registration Fee (AU$6.50/day).
+This includes all the add-ons for zero-excess insurance (AU$25/day, ~S$24) and daily Vehicle Registration Fee (AU$6.50/day, ~S$6).
 Note that there’s a 6% surcharge for returning the car at the airport.

-SIM Card: Plans from Optus (right outside the airport arrival gates) start from AU$30 with a minimum of 3GB and unlimited local calls.
-Sometimes there will be special deals like AU$10 for 15GB (lasts for 7 days)
+SIM Card: Plans from Optus (right outside the airport arrival gates) start from AU$10 (~S$9.4) with a minimum of 5GB and unlimited local calls.

 Airport to Melbourne CBD: Taxis are expensive.
 A ride to town will cost between AU$55-70).
-If you’re travelling solo or in twos, book the Con-x-ion airport shuttle serivce at ~S$25/pax via Klook.
-This service picks you up from the airport along with up to 10 passengers (including yourself) and sends you right to your doorstep.
-For a cheaper alternative, there’s also the Skybus (AU$19.80) which will drop you off at Southern Cross Station.
+If you’re travelling solo or in twos, book the Skybus at ~S$18.70/pax (one-way) via Klook that drops you off at Southern Cross station.

 Check Flights to Melbourne